Why this expat Chartered Accountant moved to Tanzania and built a successful career in finance

 So, Chartered Accountants looking for opportunities in Tanzania should try to enhance their skill set in areas like International Taxation, Transfer Pricing, Robotics, CryptoCurrency concepts, SAP knowledge etc.

-For more details, you can refer to Global Career E-kit published by Dar es Salaam Chapter of ICAI, which is available on the ICAI website as well as the website of the chapter, www.icaitanzania.org.
+For more details, you can refer to the Global Career E-kit published by Dar es Salaam Chapter of ICAI, which is available on the ICAI website as well as the website of the chapter, www.icaitanzania.org.

 To find a job in Tanzania, you can look for a job posted at various platforms and job search engines like LinkedIn, Naukri.com or consulting firms that provide information on requirements in Tanzania.